hairizuanbinnoorazman/blog/content/posts/20191220_passingDrivingInSingapore.md

 # S course

 - You should not be at the centre of the road at the end
-- Be more on the right of the road at the end - else might hit kerb when turning out
+- Be more on the right of the road at the end - else rear left wheel might hit kerb when turning out
 - Check blindspot before turning out

 # Direction change